chickenPopcorn/EqEq/src/README.md

 ## Status [![Build Status](https://travis-ci.org/rxie25/PLT2016Spring.png?branch=master)](https://travis-ci.org/rxie25/PLT2016Spring)

-Currently the codebase is being refactored to repressent the eqeq LRM, rather than MicroC's spec, which we forked from.
-See [microc-to-eqeq](../notes/microc-to-eqeq.md) for the list of ongoing changes.
+Currently we're working towards a ["hello world" milestone](https://github.com/rxie25/PLT2016Spring/milestones/DUE:%20%22Hello%20World%22%20of%20our%20Language) which means we're:
+ 1. testing: **keeping our build passing** at every commit on `master` branch
+ 2. **real phases**: slowly [_unraveling TODOs_](https://github.com/rxie25/PLT2016Spring/search?utf8=%E2%9C%93&q=TODO) and [_hard-coded behaviour_](https://github.com/rxie25/PLT2016Spring/blob/85e99570cd813398/src/codegen.ml#L14-L16) for the real thing
+ 3. **adding new** tests: `tests/test-*.eq` and `tests/fail-*eq` for each of #2

+The codebase was recently refactored to represent the eqeq LRM, rather than MicroC's, so it's safe to assume if a line of code looks too simple, you're right!
+We were just trying to get somethin to compile, so we could all run `make test` reliably.

 ## Building & Testing